 You may remember in my how to pot a succulent post that I say to fill the pot partially with soil and then put your succulent in.
 This will help you see if your plant is above the pot or below.
 Don't just put the roots in an empty pot.
 Give it a base to sit on.

 This is an example of a beautifully potted arrangement by Mimi.
 See how all the succulents and leaves are above the edge of the pot?

 The soil goes to the top of the pot and the succulents are above.
 She sells her arrangements on Etsy if you'd rather buy a completed arrangement instead of making your own.

 I've had several people ask me lately how much space needs to be between the succulents in their arrangement.
 The answer is… it depends.
 You can definitely plant succulents very close together and they will be just fine.

-When succulents are close together they grow more slowly so they maintain the original design of the arrangement better.
+When planting succulents close together they grow more slowly so they maintain the original design of the arrangement better.
 It can be trickier to water them when they are close together.
-But, especially if you’re designing the arrangement as a gift or for an event, this is really great way to plant your succulents.
+But, especially if you're designing the arrangement as a gift or for an event, this is really great way to plant your succulents.